-By surrendering secured collateral through a Chapter 7 case, you get rid of the debt without worrying about owing the creditor a deficiency judgment if the sales proceeds from the property do not pay the loan in full.
+By surrendering secured collateral through a Chapter 7 case, you get rid of the debt without worrying about owing the creditor a deficiency judgment if the sales proceeds from the property don't cover the full loan balance.

-Another qualification for receiving a bankruptcy discharge under Chapter 7 is an income requirement.
-If you are asking “Do I qualify for bankruptcy even if I have a job,” the answer is maybe.
+Another qualification for discharging consumer debts in a Chapter 7 is an income limit.
+If you're asking “Do I qualify for bankruptcy even if I have a job,” the answer is maybe.

-Chapter 7 is typically reserved for individuals who have a “negative” income each month because they do not have the money to pay bills.
+Chapter 7 is typically reserved for individuals who don't make enough money to pay their regular living expenses and their debts.
 Some people qualify for Chapter 7 even if they have some disposable income after paying necessary living expenses each month.

 Before you file a Chapter 7 bankruptcy petition, you need to complete a Means Test.
-The Means Test is a bankruptcy form used to determine the answer to the question, “Do I qualify for bankruptcy under Chapter 7.”
+The means test calculation is formula to answer the question, “Do I qualify for bankruptcy under Chapter 7.”

-The Chapter 7 Means Test compares your average monthly income to the median income of other households in your area.
-You need income information for the past six months to complete the Means Test.
-The form calculates your average income based on the past six months to arrive at an average annual income.
+The bankruptcy means test compares your family income to the to the median household income for your household size.
+The means test calculation determines your average income based on the past six months to arrive at an current monthly income.

 Your average annual income is compared to the median annual income of a household of your size in your area.
 If your income is below the average income level, you meet the income qualification to file Chapter 7.

-If your average annual income exceeds the median income level established for a household in your area, you must complete the second section of the Mean Test to answer your question, “Do I qualify for bankruptcy under Chapter 7.”
+If your household income exceeds the median income level established for a household in your area, you must complete the second section of the Mean Test to answer your question, “Do I qualify for bankruptcy under Chapter 7.”

-The second section of the Means Test allows you to deduct certain living expenses from your gross income.
-Once you deduct all allowable expenses, you may qualify to file under Chapter 7 if your disposable income is below the allowable limit to file under this chapter.
+The second section of the Means Test allows you to deduct certain household expenses from your average monthly income.
+Once you deduct all allowable monthly expenses, you may qualify to file under Chapter 7 if your disposable income is not enough to make meaningful monthly payments in a Chapter 13 bankruptcy.

 Another issue many people worry about is whether they might lose their home, car, or other property if they file bankruptcy.
 The potential for losing property is one of the reasons people do not even bother asking “Do I qualify for bankruptcy.”

 The good news is that most Chapter 7 debts keep all their property while getting rid of debt.
-By using bankruptcy exemptions, you can protect your property from the court and your creditors.
-Start the Upsolve bankruptcy process to determine if you qualify for a no-asset Chapter 7 bankruptcy case.
+By using bankruptcy exemptions, you can protect your property from the bankruptcy court and your creditors.

 Upsolve is a non-profit organization.
-We assist individuals and couples who need to seek bankruptcy relief, but they cannot afford to hire an attorney to help them.
+Our free tool helps folks who need bankruptcy relief, but can't afford to hire a bankruptcy lawyer to help them.
 We want to help you get a fresh start, so you can move past a financial crisis.
 We do not charge for our services.
 You can watch videos of past users who have found debt relief without hiring a bankruptcy attorney.

 Bankruptcy attorneys provide a valuable service to the public.
-However, some people cannot afford to pay an attorney for help.
-You can join the millions of people who have gotten a second chance with bankruptcy even though you may not be able to afford to pay a bankruptcy attorney.
+However, some people can't afford to pay a law firm for help.
+With Upsolve's free tool, you can join the millions of people who have gotten a second chance with bankruptcy even though you can't afford to pay a bankruptcy attorney.